Octoberfest7/XLL_Phishing/README.md

 2. Web Delivery

 ### Email Attachment
-Either via attaching a file or including a link to a website where a file may be downloaded, email is a critial part of the UDA process.
+Either via attaching a file or including a link to a website where a file may be downloaded, email is a critical part of the UDA process.
 Over the years many organizations (and email providers) have matured and enforced rules to protect users and organizations from malicious attachments.
 Mileage will vary, but organizations now have the capability to:

 1. Block executable attachments (EXE, DLL, XLL, MZ headers overall)
 2. Block containers like ISO/IMG which are mountable and may contain executable content
-3. Examine zip files and block those containing exectuable content
+3. Examine zip files and block those containing executable content
 4. Block zip files that are password protected
 5. More